×

 A vintage-styled photograph shows a glass of amber liquid, likely whiskey, placed on an open book filled with handwritten Asian characters.
 The focus is on the glass and the book, with the background slightly blurred.
 The setting appears to be an old, rustic room with a man sitting in the background, engaged in reading.
 To his side is an antique distillery apparatus, suggesting a setting related to distillation or traditional brewing.
 The image has a warm, nostalgic tone, evoking a sense of history and cultural depth.

-Dear Hui-So,
+Dear Hui-so,

 They say patience makes the whiskey.
 Twelve years ago, I sealed my first barrel here, deep beneath my house, hidden in the old sewer tunnels.
 Back then, I was just a man with a dream and a suspicious amount of copper piping.
 Now?
 I like to think of myself as Pyongyang’s most experienced (and least legal) distiller.